 Still No Answer on Late Filing Penalty on Electronically Filed Tax Returns... [ read ]

-On July 11th, the 5th Circuit Court of Appeals heard arguments in Haynes v.
-United States regarding the application of a late filing penalty to an electronically filed tax return that was filed late due to a computer software malfunction.
-The question before the 5th Circuit is whether the U.S. Supreme Court decision in U.S. v.
+In a blog post last year, we discussed the parties' oral arguments in the 5th Circuit Court of Appeal hearing in Haynes v.
+United States regarding the application of reasonable cause and a late filing penalty to an electronically filed tax return.
+On January 29th, the 5th Circuit issued an opinion in Haynes vacating the district court's grant of the government's motion for summary judgment and remanded the case to the district court for additional consideration.
+However, in vacating the lower court decision, the 5th Circuit declined to address the question of whether the U.S. Supreme Court decision in U.S. v.
 Boyle is still valid law in the age of electronic filing of tax returns.

 New Partnership Audit Rules: Should the Partnership Agreement be Amended?... [ read ]